10 Best Gig/Work-on-Demand Apps for Hiring for 2023

 - Complaints of scammers and hackers posing as freelancers

-Fiverr earned a solid 3.59 out of 5 on our list.
+Fiverr earned 3.81 out of 5 on our list.
 Naturally, with a starting price of $5 per project and low transaction fees, it topped the chart for pricing.
-It lost some points because of its format, which does not find employees for you and often takes more than a day.
+Fiverr Business offers tools for organizing projects and a team to find gig workers for you.
 If a gig worker disappoints you, there is a dispute function, but you are otherwise on your own for finding a new worker or getting the project done elsewhere.
 However, it’s easy to use and highly popular.

 With $5 projects, called “gigs,” Fiverr has the lowest entry point of all the freelance websites.
 However, that is the base price; many freelancers on the site charge extra for faster turnaround or extra features (like multiple image formats).
 Long-term projects can go as high as $15,000.